What Big Tech has to gain—and lose—from a Biden presidency

 Much of the activity around tech antitrust is coming from the House Antitrust Subcommittee, which early last month released an extensive report of its own investigation into the anticompetitive practices of Alphabet, Amazon, Apple, and Facebook.
 The committee will eventually write legislation to overhaul U.S. antitrust laws, which would have a better chance if Biden took the White House and Democrats took the Senate.

-Ultimately, the government must decide if it makes sense to break up Big Tech to keep tech companies’ anti-competitive practices in check.
+Ultimately, the government must decide if it makes sense to break up Big Tech to keep tech companies’ anticompetitive practices in check.

 Dealings with China